JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_02.md

 1. Is courage—strength of character—desirable?
 Then man must be raised in an environment in which it is necessary to deal with difficulties and react to disappointments.
 2. Is altruism—service to one's fellow man—desirable?
 Then life experience must ensure that situations of social inequality are encountered.
 3. Is hope—the greatness of trust—desirable?
-Then human existence must constantly confront recurring insecurities and uncertainties.
-[UB 3:5.6-8](/en/The_Urantia_Book/3#p5_6)
+Then human existence must constantly confront recurring insecurities and uncertainties. <a id="a69_133"></a>[UB 3:5.6-8](/en/The_Urantia_Book/3#p5_6)

 We, beings of time and space, limited, fallible and imperfect beings, will learn and grow with constant tests and difficulties, in order to forge lasting learning (unlike other beings already created perfect):

-Everything divine that the human mind grasps and the human soul acquires is an experiential attainment, a reality of personal experience, and is therefore a unique possession in contrast to the goodness and righteousness inherent in the errorless personalities of Havona.
-[UB 3:5.16](/en/The_Urantia_Book/3#p5_16)
+Everything divine that the human mind grasps and the human soul acquires is an experiential attainment, a reality of personal experience, and is therefore a unique possession in contrast to the goodness and righteousness inherent in the errorless personalities of Havona. <a id="a73_272"></a>[UB 3:5.16](/en/The_Urantia_Book/3#p5_16)
 <br style="clear:both;"/>

 Everything is part of a very wise plan that seeks to elevate us above the animal.